-Hiking trails to check out: Angels Landing, as well as Observation Point.
+Hiking trails to check out: Canyon Overlook (very easy), Angels Landing (scary hike), as well as Observation Point (most scenic views).

 I also recommend hiking in the Narrows if you have time and also exploring the Subway.
 Those last 2 trails are difficult to get into a single day hike, but if you start early and go fast, it’s possible.